hotwired-laravel/turbo-laravel-site/source/_bootcamp/native-toasts.md

 Staying put...
 ```

-Turbo Laravel ships with a `InteractsWithTurboNativeNavigation` trait that we can use in our controllers to redirect to these routes when the request comes from a Turbo Native client or to a fallback route otherwise.
+Turbo Laravel ships with a `InteractsWithTurboNativeNavigation` trait that we can use in our controllers to redirect to these routes when the request comes from a Hotwire Native client or to a fallback route otherwise.

 Let's change our controller to make use of that.
 We're going to change both the store and update actions to _recede_ the screen stacks instead of a regular redirect: